FIWARE/tutorials.Securing-Access-OpenID-Connect/README.md

 ### REST API

 Enabling OIDC can be also done when creating an application in Keyrock.
-It can be maked a POST request to the `/v1/applications` as described in [Roles and Permissions tutorial](https://github.com/FIWARE/tutorials.Roles-Permissions), including the `openid` into the `scope` attribute.
+It can be made via a POST request to the `/v1/applications` as described in [Roles and Permissions tutorial](https://github.com/FIWARE/tutorials.Roles-Permissions), including the `openid` into the `scope` attribute.